Sticky Toffee pudding vegan

 This to me is a real shame because whilst British food may not have the same finesse as French or Italian cooking, some of the flavours can be just as wonderful and rich.
 If you’ve ever had sticky toffee pudding you will know what I mean and if you haven’t all I can say is, if there is only one new recipe you try, make it this one.

-When I went vegan I expected to never have a sticky toffee pudding as good as the ones I rememeber from my childhood but I can, hand on heart, say this vegan version is as good if not better than what I remember ever having.
+When I went vegan I expected to never have a sticky toffee pudding as good as the ones I remember from my childhood but I can, hand on heart, say this vegan version is as good if not better than what I remember ever having.”

 Guy, the hubby.

-If Guy made you want to try more British dishes, take a look at this Vegan Wellington, another classic made in Britain!
+Anyways, if Guy made you craving or wanting to try more British dishes, take a look at these other recipes below.

-Learn how to make this Vegan Sticky Toffee Pudding
+How to Make the Best Vegan Sticky Toffee Pudding

 Ingredients (makes 500 ml of batter):